BenThurber/capacitor-archive/README.md

 - Select shell

+## Create an Amazon Web Services (AWS) S3 server
+The web app uses an S3 server to upload and serve images and other media.
+This can be the same server that is used to backup mysql.
+Since there are several config files to add to the server, please see the page [Configure AWS S3 Server](https://gitlab.com/capacitor-archive/capacitor-archive/-/wikis/Configure-AWS-S3-Server) on the  Wiki for how to do this.

 ## Add environment variables to GitLab
 In GitLab, in the left bar, go to settings > CI / CD > Variables.
 Set the variables:
 - SPRING_DATASOURCE_USERNAME
 - SPRING_DATASOURCE_PASSWORD
 (The same values as were used when [setting mysql credentials](#set-mysql-credentials))

+The keys for the AWS S3 server used for for hosting images and media.
+These can be the same keys used in mysql-backup.env (see above)
+- AWS_SECRET_ACCESS_KEY
+- AWS_ACCESS_KEY_ID

 The keys from Google's reCAPTCHA API
 - RECAPTCHA_SITE_KEY